Certificate Program for Faculty

 - Support Zone Training Part 2 – It is recommended to take part 2 the same week as part 1

-Faculty will receive a certificate of completion after completing all five trainings
+Faculty will receive a certificate of completion after completing all four trainings

 in two consecutive semesters.
-Any faculty member at UofSC-Columbia, Palmetto College regional campuses or USC Schools
+Any faculty member at USC-Columbia, Palmetto College regional campuses or USC Schools